ElisaSalviato/SAMMY-method_4f/README.md

 * `Analyzed`: where the results of the examples commands performed on `Input_samples` are stored
 * `Figure_making`: where the scripts to make the figures presented in the paper are stored.

 ## 1) Trimming

 The first step of analysis is the trimming of the raw fastqs.
 This operation is done through the Trimmomatic software and it has been implemented through the bash script `01-trimmer.sh`, which you can find in the `Data_processing` folder.
-For running this script the installation of Trimmomatic is required, we suggest to install through conda the version 0.39.
+For running this script the installation of Trimmomatic is required, we suggest to install, through conda software, the version 0.39.

 The trimming script take as input: